 1. Purchased goods and services.
 Extraction, production, and transportation of goods and services purchased or acquired by the reporting company in the reporting year, not otherwise included in categories 2 to 8.

 2. Capital goods.
-Extraction, production, and transportation of capital goods, purchased or acquired by the reporting company in the reporting year.
+Extraction, production and transportation of capital goods, purchased or acquired by the reporting company in the reporting year.

 3. Fuel- and energy-related activities (not included in scope 1 or scope 2).
 Extraction, production, and transportation of fuels and energy purchased or acquired by the reporting company in the reporting year.